Mansitos/Computer-Science-Notes-Vault/README.md

 # Computer Science Notes Vault
 In questa repository puoi trovare alcuni dei migliori appunti che ho prodotto durante i 5 anni di università in ambito informatico.
 Molti di essi sono scritti in LaTeX.
-Credo che la conoscenza vada condivisa, se posso aiutare qualcuno ben venga, ma ricorda, ragiona su quel che leggi, fa che sia farina del tuo sacco.
-Se leggerai queste righe probabilmente sei un futuro studente dell'università degli studi di Udine; fanne buon uso!
+Credo che la conoscenza vada condivisa, se posso aiutare qualcuno ben venga, ma ricorda, ragiona su quel che leggi, fa che diventi farina del tuo sacco.
+Se leggerai queste righe probabilmente sei un futuro studente dell'Università degli Studi di Udine; fanne buon uso!
 Ti auguro il meglio.

 In this repository you can find some of the best notes in the field of computer science I have produced during my five years at university.
 Many of them are written in LaTeX.
 I believe that knowledge should be shared, I'm happy if I can help you, but remember, make it your own, think and reason about what you read.
 If you read these lines, you probably are a future student at the University of Udine; make good use of them!
 I wish you all the best.